-The PATH Act prevents you from filing retroactive returns or amended returns claiming EITC, ACTC, or AOTC if the reason you are filing is because you now have the type of valid TIN required for each credit but didn’t have such TIN before the due date of the return.
+The PATH Act prevents you from filing retroactive returns or amended returns claiming the American Opportunity Tax Credit (AOTC) if the reason you are filing is because you now have the type of valid Taxpayer Identificaiton Number (TIN) required for each credit but didn’t have such TIN before the due date of the return.

-If for any reason you or one of your family members did not receive a valid “taxpayer identification number” by the due date of the tax return (including extensions) you cannot file a past due return or an amended return to claim any of these credits.
-A valid taxpayer identification number could be an SSN, ITIN, or ATIN depending on the requirement for each credit.
+If for any reason you or one of your family members didn't receive a valid “taxpayer identification number” by the due date of the tax return (including extensions) you can't file a past due return or an amended return to claim any of these credits.
+A valid taxpayer identification number could be an Social Security Number (SSN), Individual Taxpayer Identification Number (ITIN), or Adoption Taxpayer Identification Number (ATIN) depending on the requirement for each credit.